Thoroughbred Racing Fan Association, Inc.

 Niki is a co-founder of ThoroFan having served as Treasurer and now as Secretary to the Board.
 She is also the chair of the Chapter Relations Committee working to support the fantastic fans who are working to organize and grow ThoroFan chapters across the country.

-Alec is a long time New York resident and racing enthusiast.
-He works in the finance industry and shares his love of horse racing with his wife Elissa and daughter Beatrix.
+Alec is a long time racing enthusiast, spending much time at Belmont and Saratoga.
+He works in the pension field and shares his love of horse racing with his wife Elissa and daughter Beatrix.

 Joanne Yepsen is a management professional with proven capabilities in fundraising, marketing, strategic planning, board relations, personnel and fiscal management.
 She is President and owner of a consulting business which focuses on helping not-for-profits with capital and development campaigns.
 She is an active volunteer in the Saratoga Springs community, and sits on the Boards of Directors of numerous organizations.
 She was first elected to the Saratoga County Board of Supervisors in 2005, and was reelected in 2007 and again in 2009.
 Her passion for Thoroughbred racing was heightened through her efforts to preserve the historic Saratoga Race Course and to assure that the New York racing franchise was awarded to the best entity for her city and county.
 Through this activism she saw the need for organizing racing fans, not just in New York but throughout the country.
 As a result she became a founding Board member of ThoroFan.